D. D. Guttenplan: Career

 In 2018, Guttenplan's profile of nine progressive activists in the United States, The Next Republic, was published by Seven Stories Press.

 Guttenplan replaced Publisher Katrina vanden Heuvel as Editor of The Nation on June 15, 2019.

 Personal life

-Guttenplan is married to Maria Margaronis; the couple have three children, Alexander Guttenplan, Zoe, and Theo.
+Guttenplan was married to Maria Margaronis but they have since divorced; the couple had three children, including Alexander Guttenplan.
 Their son Alexander was the captain of Emmanuel College, Cambridge's 2010 winning University Challenge team.